 Ernest Kurtz received his Ph.D. in the History of American Civilization from Harvard University in 1978.
 His doctoral dissertation was published as Not-God: A History of Alcoholics Anonymous.
 Since then, he has written Shame and Guilt and, with Katherine Ketcham, The Spirituality of Imperfection.
 He has also published articles and has lectured nationally and internationally on subjects related to the academic study of spirituality.
 Some of his articles appear in the book, The Collected Ernie Kurtz.

-Confined since early 2012 to wheelchair and walker, Ernie devotes time to reading, research, and writing.
-Since 2002 he has held an appointment as Adjunct Assistant Research Scientist in the Department of Psychiatry at the University of Michigan School of Medicine.
-His latest book, again with Katherine Ketcham, is Experiencing Spirituality, published in May 2014.
+Confined since early 2012 to wheelchair and walker, Ernie devoted time to reading, research, and writing.
+From 2002 to 2015 he held an appointment as Adjunct Assistant Research Scientist in the Department of Psychiatry at the University of Michigan School of Medicine.
+His last book, again with Katherine Ketcham, is Experiencing Spirituality, published in May 2014.
 The paperback edition came out in June 2015.

 To see all of Ernie’s works listed in one place go to http://www.williamwhitepapers.com/ernie_kurtz/